resources

 Transforming Reading Instruction with Read-Alouds and Minilessons

-Even though Community With Readers is recommended for grades 3-6, I found myself getting new ideas to freshen up my secondary literacy instruction.
-Authors Burkins and Sibberson are fierce advocates from all readers, bringing new insight into how reading instruction can be structured.
+The book says for grades 3-6, but I found myself getting new ideas to freshen up my secondary literacy instruction.
 For teachers who are trying to figure out what struggling older readers need, this book will provide you with amazing titles and ideas that can be used for read alouds, mentor texts, and engaging those students who “hate” to read.
-More importantly, it demonstrate ways to build community for those readers who never felt part of the “reading club.”
+And!
+It demonstrates ways to build community for those readers who never felt part of the “reading club.”

 A Monthly Guide to Growing Lifelong Readers & Writers